 Next, pick your theme!
 You can go simple, using one particular bloom throughout the wedding, such as Gardenias.
 Or you can use pink ‘Hot Princess’ roses, with feathers, or crystals to give a glamorous feel to your reception flowers.
 You can also base your bouquets and arrangements around your venue, especially if it’s a historic place!
 More FAQ’s below.

-After viewing this website, you may always make an appointment for a consultation.
+After viewing our website, you may always make an appointment for a consultation.
 A consultation is a meeting to discuss your budget, ideas, and expectations.
-The more information you give a florist, the better; I will have a good understanding of your style, or the ‘look’ you want to achieve.
-If you are unsure of what you want for your Bridal bouquet, even for your reception flowers, do not worry.
-I will do my best to inspire you with ideas.
+The more information you give a florist, the better.
+We want to have a good understanding of your style or the ‘look’ you want to achieve.
+If you are unsure of what you want for your Bridal bouquet or for your reception flowers, do not worry.
+We will do our best to inspire you with ideas.

 Please, first and foremost, bring me a picture of that special wedding gown of yours!
 If you haven’t chosen your dress yet, just be sure to bring a few pictures of what you think you would like your dress to look like.
 If you want your elegant rhinestone decoration on your dress to be shown, carry a small posy of a single type of flower, as to not take away from your dress.
 Cascading bouquets look great with straight dresses.
 Fuller dresses are always complemented with a formal bouquet.
 As well, bring me a color swatch or your bridesmaids’ too, so we can match the perfect colors for their posies.